indiesoftby/defold-liveupdate-reszip/README.md

 The solution is to split your Defold game resources into two parts: resources required for the first level plus **everything else**.
 The game lazily loads more content or loads it on demand while players are playing the first level.
 Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement this idea, and the project aims to demonstrate the usage of it.

 This project contains:
-1. The `liveupdate_reszip.reszip` module that loads and extracts the missing resources.
+1. The `liveupdate_reszip.reszip` Lua module that loads and extracts the missing resources.
 2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
 3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files before the start of your game.